StellarSand/privacy-settings/Privacy Settings/WhatsApp.md

 - Who can see when I'm online: Same as last seen

 #### Profile photo
-- Who can see my Profile Photo: Do not select Everyone
+- Who can see my Profile Photo: Do not select `Everyone`

 #### About
-- Who can see my About: Do not select Everyone
+- Who can see my About: Do not select `Everyone`

 #### Read receipts
 - Off

 #### Default message timer
 - Select whatever suits you
-- For enabling disappearing messages for existing chats: Go to a particular chat > Click 3 dots > Disappearing messages
+- To enable disappearing messages for existing chats: Go to a particular chat > Tap on 3 dots on top > Disappearing messages

 #### Groups
-- Who can add me to groups: Do not select Everyone
+- Who can add me to groups: Do not select `Everyone`

 #### Live location
 - Check with whom you're sharing your live location and disable accordingly.